Explaining Sharding for Blockchain Scalability

 Furthermore, on typical public blockchains, every public node supports the weight of smart contracts, storing transactions, and many states.
 But the process could be costly as it needs more storage space to maintain continuous blockchain operations.

 Sharding presents promising solutions to scalability problems.
-Although it is still in its early stages of testing, the state sharding done to the Ethereum network is impressive considering how vast and decentralized this network is.
+The sharding done to the Ethereum network is impressive considering how vast and decentralized this network is.
 If the developers are able to implement sharding successfully on the Ethereum network, it would be a noteworthy achievement.